Dementia classification from spontaneous speech using wrapper-based feature selection: Introduction

-The progression of dementia can be slowed down with appropriate medication and rehabilitation.
-Physical and cognitive training, adherence to nutritional guidelines, and managing risk factors for cardiovascular diseases have been shown to prevent cognitive decline \cite{ngandu20152}.
-The difference was observed in all assessed areas: executive function, processing speed, and complex memory tasks \cite{ngandu20152}.
-The risk of memory-related diseases could be reduced by up to 30\% \cite{ngandu20152,kulmala2019effect}.
-World-Wide FINGERS is an international research network aimed at reducing the risk of memory disorders globally, regardless of cultural differences \cite{kivipelto2020world}.
+Dementia is a progressive clinical syndrome characterized by cognitive and functional decline that interferes with daily living \cite{pasquier1999early, world2017global}.
+It results from underlying diseases, most commonly Alzheimer's disease, which accounts for 60 to 70\% of cases, and its risk is associated with advanced age, genetic predisposition, and chronic conditions \cite{world2017global}.
+The disease progresses gradually from subtle impairments in memory, learning, and attention to severe deficits in language, executive function, and daily functioning \cite{world2017global,wang2019cognitive}.
+More than 55 million people are currently affected worldwide, and the number of cases is projected to nearly triple by 2050, emphasizing the importance of early and efficient recognition of cognitive decline \cite{world2017global}.

+Standardized cognitive screening tools such as the Mini-Mental State Examination (MMSE) \cite{folstein1975mini}, the Montreal Cognitive Assessment (MoCA) \cite{nasreddine2005montreal}, and the Consortium to Establish a Registry for Alzheimer's Disease (CERAD) battery \cite{welsh1994consortium} are widely used in clinical practice.
+These assessments evaluate multiple cognitive domains, including memory, language, attention, and visuospatial abilities.
+Mobile cognitive screening applications have also been developed and shown to correlate with established tests \cite{zorluoglu2015mobile}.

-Neuroimaging (particularly MRI, PET, and CT scans), biomarker studies (such as cerebrospinal fluid analysis and blood tests), and anamnesis (including the patient's medical history and background information) have been utilized in the early-stage screening and clinical assessment of dementia \cite{jack2018nia}.
-MRI studies have shown that in Alzheimer's disease, brain changes are particularly concentrated in memory-related areas, such as the hippocampus and its surrounding regions in the temporal lobe.
-These changes lead to memory impairment in the early stages of the disease \cite{hanyu2000magnetization}.
-The challenges of using biomarkers and neuroimaging primarily relate to the costs, availability, standardization, and accuracy of early diagnosis \cite{chiu,young2020imaging}.
-Machine learning models, particularly deep learning-based convolutional neural networks (CNNs), have been applied in neuroimaging-related diagnostics.
-However, a significant challenge so far has been the limited availability of data \cite{ebrahimighahnavieh2020deep}.
+Neuroimaging techniques such as MRI, PET, and CT, together with biomarker analyses including cerebrospinal fluid and blood tests, and clinical anamnesis, are utilized in dementia diagnostics \cite{jack2018nia}.
+In Alzheimer's disease, structural changes are particularly evident in memory-related regions such as the hippocampus and medial temporal lobe \cite{hanyu2000magnetization}.
+Machine learning, especially deep learning-based convolutional neural networks, has been applied to neuroimaging-based diagnosis \cite{ebrahimighahnavieh2020deep, mirzaei2022machine}.
+However, these approaches are often constrained by high acquisition costs, invasiveness, limited standardization, and restricted data availability \cite{young2020imaging}.